Kolclo/Artifacts-MMO-Client/README.md

 - [ ] Display current location name in corner or near map
 - [ ] Add pins to map?

-Controls
+Controls - bugs
-- [ ] Button press should trigger movement/action
+- [x] Button press should trigger movement/action
 - [ ] Subsequent presses should be stored (for movement)
 - [ ] When cooldown has ended, add total subsequent presses and move that much. (eg. 4x up, 3x left, and 1x down would move the character to the tile that is 3 up and 3 left in one move)